 Travel is already taxing on the body, but losing sleep is even more so.
 Typically, one of three things happens when you stay up late: You will either lose sleep if you try to maintain your sleep schedule, you end up sleeping in and missing your workout window, or you wind up so fatigued during the day that you won't have the energy to work out.
 Even worse, the later you stay up, the greater chance there is of you making poor decisions when it comes to ordering another drink or getting the late night munchies.
 Getting an adequate amount of sleep—around 7-8 hours a night—will help you feel rested, energized, and it can help keep your immune system strong so you can stay healthy on your trip.

 Yes, your vacation may give you time to catch up on sleep, but sleeping in every day of your trip is one of the worst vacation habits for your waistline.
-According to a recent study, sleeping those extra hours can make it difficult to get rid of belly fat: people who woke up around 10:45 a.m. consumed 248 more calories a day, half as many fruits and vegetables and twice the amount fast food than those who set their alarm earlier.
+According to a Northwestern University study, sleeping those extra hours can make it difficult to get rid of belly fat: people who woke up around 10:45 a.m. consumed 248 more calories a day, half as many fruits and vegetables and twice the amount fast food than those who set their alarm earlier.
 Besides gaining belly flab, you're also more likely to miss a workout if you sleep in.
-So follow one of our 50 Best Weight Loss Tips, and rise and shine!

 Sure those carb-heavy, hotel continental breakfasts are certainly not very appealing—or healthy—but that doesn't mean you should skip breakfast entirely.
-After examining twenty years of data on dieters who lost more than 30 pounds and kept it off for more than a year, we found that more than two-thirds of dieters ate breakfast every day.
+A National Weight Control Registry study based on twenty years of data on dieters who lost more than 30 pounds and kept it off for more than a year shows that 78 percent of dieters ate breakfast every day.
 There's no excuse not to get in a well-rounded breakfast on vacation: these healthy breakfast ideas only use five ingredients and take five minutes to make!

 Without your fully stocked pantry and kitchen, it will certainly be more difficult for you to snack on anything healthy—or anything at all, for that matter.
 With tours, shopping, family activities, and travel, it's easy to forget to pack a snack.
 When you don't snack or have healthy snack options, your hunger might lead you to reach for unhealthy options, or it can lead you to overeat at your next meal.
 The three major ingredients of a perfect snack are protein, fiber, and healthy fats, and all three can be found in abundance in a good trail mix.
 Mix up your own high-protein snacks from a selection of nuts, seeds, unsweetened dried fruit, and dark chocolate pieces.